fgregg/fgregg.github.io/_posts/2022-11-20-mgdo-stack.md

 Here's how I set up [the Github Actions script](https://github.com/fgregg/warehouse-etl/blob/main/.github/workflows/build.yml).

-### Private Repos
+### Private Repositories
 For private jobs, GitHub you get 2000-3000 minutes of execution time for free a month depending on your account type, and then Github charges $0.008/per minute  after that.

 That can get expensive, but GitHub allows you to dispatch github action jobs on your servers.
-Azure spot instances + [cirun.io](https://cirun.io/) makes intensive use of GitHub actions on private repos very affordable.
+Azure spot instances + [cirun.io](https://cirun.io/) makes intensive use of GitHub actions on private repositories affordable.

 That GitHub is owned by Microsoft, and that  I can pay for GitHub actions and also have an option to pay someone else for the server-time are all some comfort on persistence of the service.